epikhighs/2016-platform/README.md

     1. loaded 3rd party vendor code that doesn't need to be shimmed via npm/package.json config
     1. needed to use ProvidePlugin to add jQuery, $ and window.jQuery to global scope
     1. still keeping local copy of kendo until they figure out how to use a private NPM for distro
+    1. loaded in 3rd party CSS as DLL
 1. Existing app compatibility
     1. using underscore-template-loader instead of tpl!
     1. using json-loader instead of text!